Work at the Barn Playhouse

 QUALIFICATIONS

-● Ability to follow health and safety standards.
+Ability to follow health and safety standards.

-● Valid driver’s license required.
+Valid driver’s license preferred, but not required.

-Compensation: $3,000 for 14 weeks + travel, room, and all meals
+Stipend: $4,373 for 15 weeks + travel, room, and meals - (please read our food policy above)

 RESPONSIBILITIES AND DUTIES